Quick Stress Relief

 Tip 2: Identify your stress response

 Internally, we all respond to the “fight-or-flight” stress response the same: blood pressure rises, the heart pumps faster, and muscles constrict.
-Our bodies work hard and drain our immune system.
+Your body works hard and drains your immune system.
 Externally, however, people respond to stress in different ways.

 The best way to quickly relieve stress often relates to your specific stress response: